As more gadgets get Wi-Fi-connected, there could be serious implications for personal and home security.

 Tips to secure your home cameras against digital snooping

 Secure your home wireless router.
 Look for a camera that supports current wireless security protocols, like WPA2.

 Use a unique password.
 Don’t be tempted to turn off the password requirement on your camera.
 If you’re not sure what a strong password looks like, read our blog about creating strong passwords.

 Use a secure WiFi connection.
 Your camera’s mobile app may not be encrypted, so using it on an unsecured WiFi network could give troublemakers an open door to your video feed or your password.
 Change the settings on your mobile device so that it doesn’t automatically connect to a public WiFi hotspot.
-Protect your privacy by using avast!
-SecureLine VPN on your Android phone or iPhone.
+Protect your privacy by using a VPN for your Android phone or iPhone.
 If you don't know what a VPN is, read our blog post explaining what a VPN can do for you.

 Thank you for using avast!
 Antivirus and recommending us to your friends and family.
 For all the latest news, fun and contest information, please follow us on Facebook, Twitter and Google+.
 Business owners – check out our business products.